 7. Automation of Everyday Tasks

 It takes time to nurture prospects along the buyer’s journey.
 This involves lots of smaller, tedious tasks that suck up your employees time each day.

-When you have a great CRM platform, the load is considerably less.
+When you have a great SaaS CRM, the load is considerably less.
 Research shows that automation can cut back as much as 20 hours per week on these types of tasks.
 This allows your team to be unburdened, so they can focus on other missions while automation software keeps the wheel spinning.

 8. Simplified Support